MarcusGrodem/KwaXolo-Impact/design/SPARRING.md

   - ⚠️ English-first — not built for non-English speakers or very low literacy levels
   - **Gap it highlights:** most existing African edtech still assumes a baseline of English and functional literacy that KwaXolo's Phase 1 students do not have.
 This is a space we need to design *below* the current market floor.

+- **M-Lugha** — Kenyan edtech specifically built to help children learn in their native language.
+More targeted at the language-first problem than M-Shule.
+Worth deeper investigation.

 - **UNESCO IICBA — "Empowering Education: Transformative Role of Technology in Africa"** ([link](https://www.iicba.unesco.org/en/empowering-education-transformative-role-technology-africa))
   - 97.5 million African children (primary–secondary age) not in school
   - 86% learning poverty rate in sub-Saharan Africa (can't read simple text by age 10)